anthonymo/ScTool_Wpf/README.md

 We have developed a sample.

-We will eventually develop a complete web development tools for oNO smart contract.
+We will eventually develop a complete web development tools for Neo smart contract.

 2. Smart Contract debugging tool

-Another function is to check the detail of teh invoked transaction.
+Another function is to check the detail of the invoked transaction.
 ![](image/pic3.png)

-The diagram show that we send a transaction.
+The diagram show that our transaction.

 ![](image/pic4.png)

 We can check the execution details by entering the transaction txid.
-YOu can download the source code if it is written by our online editor.
+You can download the source code if it is written by our online editor.

-It contain all information you want.
-The value of execution stack and run-time stack.
-What Syscall have been used.
+It contain all information you want including the values of execution stack and run-time stack, the Syscall have been used.
 And of course Notify Log.

 3. Other Possibilties

-In fact you can use this tool to develop feature crawler, collect the unkown from NEO Blockchain.
-We can accuratly examine every transaction based on the real time execution of transactions.
+In fact you can use this tool to develop different feature crawler to collect the unknown from NEO Blockchain.
+We can accurately examine every transactions based on the real time executions on the network.

 ## How to use